Anthony-Christen/dai-lab-smtp/README.md

 #### Group

-The `Group` class represents a group of emails in the prank email campaign.
+The `Group` class represents a group of email addresses in the prank email campaign.
 Each group consists of a single sender and a list of receivers, which are selected from the provided list of victims.